Policies

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
-Europe's Journal of Psychology also charges no author fee for submission or publication of papers.
+Moreover, this journal does not charge an author fee for submitting or publishing papers.

 Preprint Policy